 Once the mixture is unified, add lemongrass essential oil.
-Continue stirring until mixture becomes opague.
-Pour into 2 — 2 ounce tins.
+Continue stirring until the mixture becomes opaque.
+Pour into 2 — 2-ounce tins.
 Label and date.

 DIY deodorant should last 12 months if kept sealed in a cool and dry place, out of direct sunlight.

 Other essential oils that can be used in place of Lemongrass essential oil include lavender, frankincense, marjoram, tea tree, rose geranium.
 Avoid citrus essential oils as they can cause sunlight sensitivity in some individuals.

 Natural deodorants are not antiperspirants.
 They do not stop your body from sweating the way commercial antiperspirants do.
 Sweat is a natural detoxification and cooling function of the body.
 It is necessary for good health.
 Natural antiperspirants do not plug your pores with metal salts like aluminum.